eZmaxinc/eZmax-SDK-csharp/docs/ObjectUsergroupmembershipApi.md

 <a id="usergroupmembershipdeleteobjectv1"></a>
 # **UsergroupmembershipDeleteObjectV1**
-> UsergroupmembershipDeleteObjectV1Response UsergroupmembershipDeleteObjectV1 (int pkiUsergroupmembershipID)
+> CommonResponse UsergroupmembershipDeleteObjectV1 (int pkiUsergroupmembershipID)

 Delete an existing Usergroupmembership